Subconvexity for $L$-Functions on $\mathrm{GL}_3$ over Number Fields: Proof of the Ad elic Vorono i Summation for Proof of the Ad elic Voronoi Summation for

-The purpose of this appendix is to prove the ad\`elic \Voronoi summation for $\GL_3$ in Proposition \ref{prop: Voronoi, adelic} without the condition in \cite{Ichino-Templier} that $S$ contains the ramified places of $\psi$.
-By directly modifying Theorem 1 in \cite{Ichino-Templier}, such a \Voronoi summation for $\GL_2$ and $\GL_3$ was formulated in \cite[\S 3.1]{Qi-Wilton}, but it is not entirely correct in the $\GL_3$ case.
+The purpose of this appendix is to prove the ad\`elic Vorono\"i summation for $\GL_3$ in Proposition \ref{prop: Voronoi, adelic} without the condition in \cite{Ichino-Templier} that $S$ contains the ramified places of $\psi$.
+By directly modifying Theorem 1 in \cite{Ichino-Templier}, such a Vorono\"i summation for $\GL_2$ and $\GL_3$ was formulated in \cite[\S 3.1]{Qi-Wilton}, but it is not entirely correct in the $\GL_3$ case.
 A particular issue with the direct modification is that the identity (2.4) in their proof as below

 is no longer valid if $n = 3$ and $\frD_{\vv} \neq \frO_{\vv}$ (though this is always true if $n = 2$ as the integration would be gone).
 To rectify this, one must replace the $\displaystyle {W}^S_{\oo} = {W}^S_{\oo} (a(1, \gamma)) $ on the left-hand side of (1.2) in \cite{Ichino-Templier} (for $n=3$) by $\displaystyle {W}^S_{\oo} = {W}^S_{\oo} (a(1/\delta , \gamma)) $ and thus resort to their Theorem 3 rather than Theorem 1.
 Nevertheless, the main results in \cite{Qi-Wilton} are not invalidated, for only several changes involving $\frD$ or $\delta$ are needed.